HunterHoburg/lifeGameFrontend/gameEvents.md

 While hiking in a canyon in Utah, a boulder is dislodged above you and it pins your arm to the wall.
 After 127 hours, you finally saw your arm off with a tiny Swiss Army knife and make it back to safety.
 You lose 5 health.
 Come to think of it, that could make a good movie...

+You were born with a tail.
+It's normally not a big deal, but you slipped in the shower and snapped your tailbone.
+Not only can you no longer balance yourself as well, but you also had to pay $60,000 in hospital bills.

 CHIPOTLE

 Negative

 They make some tasty, tasty food, but unfortunately it's rife with E. coli.
-You lose 1 health per turn.
+You lose 1 health per turn because you still can't resist eating at Chipotle.

 Chipotle has been known to have birds habitually living in some of their restaurants, and it turns out that wasn't sour cream on that bite you just took...
 You now have Avian flu.
 Lose 4 health.